 Raising awareness among each audience is key.
 But the number of people we need to reach is incredibly large.
 This is a challenge that the Pancreatic Cancer Action Network addresses daily.
 Progress is being made.
 And, we need to achieve more.
 You can help.
 January is National Pancreatic Cancer Clinical Trials Awareness Month.
 Please take some time to consider your role – for today and for the future.

 I extend my profound thanks to those who have participated in a clinical trial, or encouraged someone you know to choose a clinical trial.
-If you are currently in the fight, please contact a Patient and Liaison Services (PALS) Associate at the Pancreatic Cancer Action Network to learn about clinical trials that may be right for you.
+If you are currently in the fight, please contact a PanCAN Patient Services Case Manager at the Pancreatic Cancer Action Network to learn about clinical trials that may be right for you.

 Together we have the opportunity to change the course of pancreatic cancer history.

 Director, Pancreas Center of Excellence, Virginia Mason Digestive Diseases Institute